This post contains affiliate links. Read the full disclosure here.

 - Add butter or oil to a oven-safe mug, ramekin (3.5 - 4 inches), or bowl, then use a fork to mix in the sugars and vanilla extract.

-- Add in the flour, salt, and cocoa powder, then and the milk.
+- Add in the flour, salt, baking powder, and cocoa powder, then and the milk.
 Mix until no clumps remain and no bits of flour are left in the bottom of the dish.
 Stir in the chocolate chips if using.

 - Place in the oven and bake for 22-26 minutes or until a toothpick inserted in the middle comes out clean.
 Be careful removing the dish from the oven!
 Let it cool for 5 minutes then enjoy!